ArthurPrewette/Lecture-Buddy/README.md

 ============
 Supports python 3.(7-10)

-The following libraries need to be installed and have their own dependencies:
+The following libraries which have their own dependencies must be installed:

 * Pillow
 * errno